kitnil/awesome/README.md

 ## Java

+- [ISeeU](https://github.com/s4kibs4mi/ISeeU) - ISeeU is an android application which turn android device into a ip camera.
 - [stendhal](https://github.com/arianne/stendhal) - Stendhal is a fun friendly and free multiplayer online adventure game with an old school feel.
 - [jmonkeyengine](https://github.com/jMonkeyEngine/jmonkeyengine) - A complete 3D game development suite written purely in Java.
 - [Silence](https://github.com/SilenceIM/Silence) - A fork of Signal with only SMS/MMS encryption.